Palace of Altamira (Madrid)

 The Palace of Altamira (Spanish: Palacio de Altamira), abbreviated Altamira Palace, is a palace located at number 8 Calle de la Flor Alta, near the Gran Via in Madrid, Spain.
 It was declared Bien de Interés Cultural (a national monument) in 1977.
 It was designed by the architect, Ventura Rodríguez, in 1772, for the Counts of Altamira.

 Location

-The Palace of Altamira was a building of great magnitude, and which occupied an entire block, up to the Calle de San Bernardo (or Calle Ancha de San Bernardo as it was then called to distinguish it from the Calle Angosta de San Bernardo, know called Calle de la Aduana).
+The Palace of Altamira was a building of great magnitude that occupied an entire block, up to the Calle de San Bernardo (or Calle Ancha de San Bernardo as it was then called to distinguish it from the Calle Angosta de San Bernardo, now called Calle de la Aduana).
 This area was the axis around which the aristocratic residences of that time were grouped, until the next century when it was replaced by the Castellana.
-In addition to the aforementioned San Bernardo and Flor Alta, the palace had façades towards the Libreros and Marques de Leganes streets.
+In addition to the aforementioned San Bernardo and Flor Alta, the palace had façades facing the Libreros and Marques de Leganes streets.